supernnova/SuperNNova/docs/data/index.rst

 python run.py --dump_dir <path/to/save/database/> --data --data_testing  --raw_dir <path/to/raw/data/>  --model_files <path/to/model/to/be/used/modelname.pt>

 Note that:
 - there is no need to specify salt2fits file to make the dataset.
-It can be used if available but it is not needed.
+It can be used if available but it is not needed ``--fits_dir <empty/path/>``.
 - using ``--data_testing`` option will generate a 100% testing set (see below for more details).

 Under the hood